Meat Pockets sandwiches are an excellent way to use leftover meat. And a great lunch!

-Got enough leftovers and tired of finding ways to re-create meals?
-Here is a quick recipe I came up with while trying to decide what to do with leftovers Griot (Pork Bits).
-Pork Meat Pockets (Griot Pockets) is not only perfect for lunch but dinner as well.
+Got enough leftovers and are tired of finding ways to re-create meals?
+Here is a quick recipe I came up with while deciding what to do with leftovers Griot (Pork Bits).
+Pork Meat Pockets (Griot Pockets) are not only perfect for lunch but dinner as well.

 I had these for dinner and decided to add this great idea to my meal plan.
-Not only I can have lunch the next day when I make Griot, I can also add a salad and have a complete and healthy meal as well.
+Not only can I have lunch the next day when I make Griot, but I can also add a salad and have a complete and healthy meal.

 For the past few weeks, I have been somewhat of a robot.
 Working nonstop on so many projects that I have been finding myself creating meals with leftovers.
 Have you ever noticed that leftovers always taste better when re-created as another dish?
 So bizarre and so good!

 Adding other ingredients such as lettuce, tomatoes, avocado, and mayonnaise is just icing on the cake.
-The Hot and Spicy Pineapple with Herbs tastes phenomenal when mixed with mayonnaise.
+Any of the Noubess Hot and Spicy Sauces will taste phenomenal when mixed with mayonnaise.
 A whole new meal altogether!

-I rarely buy Whole Wheat Tin Bread because I have been baking my bread for a while now, and this time, it paid off; the Whole Wheat Thin Bread was very handy.
-Adding the ingredients one by one to create a delicious Pork Meat Pockets or Griot Pockets was one of the best ideas I had with a tired brain.
+I rarely buy Whole Wheat Tin Bread because I have been baking my bread for a while now, and this time, it paid off; the Whole Wheat Thin Bread was convenient.
+Adding the ingredients one by one to create delicious Pork Meat Pockets or Griot Pockets was one of the best ideas I had with a tired brain.

 - 1 teaspoon butter